-ARC-BC is funded by the BC Ministry of Education and hosted by the Vancouver School Board via PRCVI.
+ARC-BC is funded by the BC Ministry of Education and Child Care and hosted by the Vancouver School Board via PRCVI.
 ARC-BC works in consultation and partnership with BC school districts and independent schools, other alternate format producers, and publishers to provide requested materials in a timely manner.

 School District Contact